OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-32.md

 For their rock is not as our Rock; our enemies themselves being judges.

 ## Deuteronomy 32:32
-For their vine comes from the vine of Sodom and from the fields of Gomorrah; their grapes are grapes of poison, their clusters are bitter.
+For their vine is from the vine of Sodom and from the fields of Gomorrah; their grapes are grapes of poison, their clusters are bitter.

 ## Deuteronomy 32:33
-Their wine is the poison of serpents and the cruel venom of asps.
+Their wine is like the poison of serpents and the cruel venom of asps.

 ## Deuteronomy 32:34
 ‘Is not this laid up in store with me, sealed up in my treasuries?

 ## Deuteronomy 32:35
-Vengeance is mine, and recompense, for the time when their foot shall slip; for the day of their calamity is at hand, and their doom comes swiftly.’
+Vengeance belongs to me, and repayment, for the time when their foot shall slip; for the day of their calamity is near, and their doom approaches swiftly.’

 ## Deuteronomy 32:36
-For the Lord will vindicate his people and have compassion on his servants, when he sees that their power is gone, and there is none remaining, bond or free.
+For the Lord will vindicate his people and show compassion on his servants, when he sees that their strength is gone, and there is none remaining, bond or free.

 ## Deuteronomy 32:37
 Then he will say, ‘Where are their gods, the rock in which they took refuge,